alecthomas/tuplespace/README.md

 ### Reservations

-A reservation is effectively a two-phase commit, where a client maintains exclusive access to a tuple for the period of the reservation.
-The client can then mark the tuple as processed or cancelled, or it may time out.
-A tuple is returned to the space if it times out or is cancelled.
-No other clients may consume the tuple while it is reserved.

-All `Take()` operations are issued within a reservation.
+A reservation (`Take()`) provides timed, exclusive access to a tuple.
+If neither a `Complete()` nor a `Cancel()` are called on the reservation before the reservation times out, it is returned to the tuple space.

 ### Scalability

-The tuple space service can be scaled by simply adding nodes.
-Clients discover new server nodes by repeatedly reading tuples from a management space.
+Due to the constraints around the provided operations, the tuple space service can be scaled by simply adding nodes.
+Clients discover new server nodes by periodically reading all tuples from a management space.
+All clients connect to all servers simultaneously.

-## Background

-A tuple space is a shared communication medium where tuples are posted and receivers take or read tuples that match a pattern.

-The original definition of a tuple space supported tuples in the formal sense:

-		("age", 10)
-		("age", 20)

-and tuple matches in this form:

-		("age", ?)

-This turns out to be quite restrictive, so this implementation is really only *inspired* by tuple spaces and not strictly adherent to the formal definition.## RESTful tuplespace server
+- `Read()` should be issued to multiple servers at once.
+One result is then used, and the remainder discarded.
+- `Take()` should be issued to multiple servers at once.
+One reservation is then used and the rest are cancelled.
+-  `Send()` and `SendWithAcknowledgement()` should be sent round-robin to all servers.

 ### Installation